-Celebration of making ‘The Entertainer’ film by the Sea – from 4th May 2019
+Celebration of making ‘The Entertainer’ film – from 4th May 2019

-60 years ago this summer, Morecambe was alive with Camera crews, equipment and big name actors.
+60 years ago in the summer of 1959, Morecambe was alive with Camera crews, equipment and big name actors.

 They were filming an adaptation of John Osborne’s play ‘The Entertainer’

 Many of the actors came from London or Manchester, but a few were locals, including our very own Thora Hird.
-But what about the bit part actors?
-Well most of them came from Morecambe.
+But what about the bit part actors? – most of them came from Morecambe!

-Our Exhibition will celebrate making the film here in Morecambe, but will also celebrate the local unknown stars of the film.
+Our Exhibition celebrated making the film here in Morecambe, but also celebrated the local unknown stars of the film.

-We will launch our exhibition on Saturday 4th May, here at the heritage centre in the Arndale Centre, and the local actors will be guests of honour.
+The launch of our exhibition took place on Saturday 4th May, here at the heritage centre in the Arndale Centre, where our two local actors were guests of honour.

 The Great War and Whitehall by the Sea – from 15th April 2017

 This accumulation of genuine, historical artefacts, collected by Paul Lomax, is our exhibition for this year.
 Included in the display are many items used as props in the making of the film ‘War Horse’.
 You will see how our lads fared in the trenches and the ‘luxury’ enjoyed by the officers.
 There is also the fascinating story of how Morecambe played an important part in World War II.
 We re-open at Easter 2018.

 This wonderful archive, collected by Dorothy Fisher, forms the basis for this exhibition.
 For 28 years she organised the Miss Great Britain event and was a second ‘mum’ to the girls.
 Open Tuesdays, Thursdays and weekends from 11am to 4pm.
 Admission £2.